NitishKrSing/CypressAutomation/README.md

 # Mytheresa Cypress Automation

-I have automated Register and Login function, where we have Mochaawesome report to show the result with the required data.
+I have automated Register, Login function and verifying the compatibility with movile and ipad.
+I have integrated Mocha for creating execution report.
 This Framework is easy to modify and change, the scripts are ready to use.